It’s been a while!

 Let your light shine!

-*I’ve seen this quote attributed to both Brené Brown and Ehraz Ahmed as well as “unknown” or no attribution at all.
+*I’ve seen this quote attributed to Brené Brown as well as “unknown” or no attribution at all.
+During my due diligence to correctly attribute quotes, I found no source where Brené claims these as her words.
 Since I could not verify its original author, I chose to share it as unknown.
+If you have a source to share (ie: a book or talk from which these prove to be her words) I will gladly update to reflect that.